This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

 Singapore is consistently developing its aerospace industry, particularly in its MRO and space segments.
-This will undoubtedly provide great opportunities in Singapore for MRO and space activities to grow and so are the supply of aircraft parts and systems.
-Suppliers of satellite-based quantum technologies for commercial applications should also have great opportunities in enhancing the Singapore space industry.
+This will undoubtedly provide great growth opportunities in Singapore for MRO, space activities, and the supply of aircraft parts and systems.
+Suppliers of satellite-based quantum technologies for commercial applications should also represent opportunities in the Singapore space industry.

-To support the long-term growth of the logistics and aerospace industries, an industrial zone will also be developed, for airfreight and air express operators as well as MRO activities.
+To support the long-term growth of the logistics and aerospace industries, an industrial zone will be developed for airfreight and air express operators, as well as MRO activities.
 These developments will offer excellent opportunities for U.S. businesses to supply the aerospace sector in Singapore.

-With 5 passenger terminals, 8 airfreight terminals and 3 runways ready in the 2030s, Changi Airport is arguably in good stead to cater to the next era of aviation.
+With 5 passenger terminals, 8 airfreight terminals and 3 runways that will be complete sometime between 2030-2035, Changi Airport is well positioned for the next era of aviation.

 Resources